zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

     <details>
     <summary>Click here for details about validating an existing PassTicket for Top Secret.</summary>

+    In your ESM command line interface or other security environment, execute the following commands:
     ```
     TSS WHOHAS APPL(<applid>)
     TSS WHOHAS PTKTDATA(<applid>)